tinalexander/tinalexander.github.io/notes/2024/06-june.md

 >
 > David Boucher, ASPR [00:23:54]
 >
-> We, uh, announced a few weeks ago that we're moving forward with fill of about 4.8 million dose equivalents of bulk antigen.
+> We announced a few weeks ago that we're moving forward with fill of about 4.8 million dose equivalents of bulk antigen.
 That is moving along well.
 >
 > I think when we had announced that, we had talked about a three to four month timeline, we've been able to pull that into the left, and doses manufacturing should be complete starting mid-July, and then going through first couple of weeks of August.
 So on track there.
 >